-Brasov represents the perfect mix of wonderful mountains, medieval history and German influences which are present in the old town.
+Brasov represents the perfect mix of wonderful mountains, medieval history, and German influences that are present in the old town.

 This city is also well-known due to Poiana Brasov, which is a mountain resort just 13 km away from Brasov.
 So if you’re into skiing or snowboarding, you can practice your favorite winter sport here.

 Brasov is a fairytale destination and if you decide to ride the cable car up Tampa Mountain, you’ll get to see the entire city from above and how festive the roofs look like when they’re all covered in snow.

 Romania Is Worth a Visit in Every Season